mjkaufer/Messer/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a feature for Messer
 ---

 ## Summary

-One paragraph explanation of the feature.
+> One paragraph explanation of the feature.

 ## Motivation

-Why are we doing this?
+> Why are we doing this?
 What use cases does it support?
 What is the expected outcome?